289A.50 Claims for refunds.

 Subd.
 1a.
 Refund form.
 On or before January 1, 2000, the commissioner of revenue shall prepare and make available to taxpayers a form for filing claims for refund of taxes paid in excess of the amount due.
 If the commissioner fails to prepare a form under this subdivision by January 1, 2000, any claims for refund made after January 1, 2000, and up to ten days after the form is made available to taxpayers are deemed to be made in compliance with the requirement of the form.

 Subd.
 2. Refund of sales tax to vendors; limitation.
-If a vendor has collected from a purchaser and remitted to the state a tax on a transaction that is not subject to the tax imposed by chapter 297A, the tax is refundable to the vendor only if and to the extent that it is credited to amounts due to the vendor by the purchaser or returned to the purchaser by the vendor.
+If a vendor has collected from a purchaser and remitted to the state a tax on a transaction that is not subject to the tax imposed by chapter 297A, the tax is refundable to the vendor only if and to the extent that the tax and any interest earned on the tax is credited to amounts due to the vendor by the purchaser or returned to the purchaser by the vendor.
+In addition to the requirements of subdivision 1, a claim for refund under this subdivision must state in writing that the tax and interest earned on the tax has been or will be refunded or credited to the purchaser by the vendor.

 Subd.
 2a.
 Refund of sales tax to purchasers.
 If a vendor has collected from a purchaser a tax on a transaction that is not subject to the tax imposed by chapter 297A, the purchaser may apply directly to the commissioner for a refund under this section if:

-(a) the purchaser is currently registered to collect and remit the sales and use tax; and
+(a) the purchaser is currently registered to collect and remit the sales tax or to remit the use tax; and

 (b) the amount of the refund applied for exceeds $500.